 https://baike.baidu.com/item/干瞪眼/63808 - description in which triplets are ordinary combinations, losers pay double if holding an Ace, and Jokers cannot represent Twos.

-http://www.gametea.com/news/201807/7111.html - description with soft and hard bombs giving public multipliers 2 and 4 respectively.
+http://www.gametea.com/news/201807/7111.html - archive copy of a description with soft and hard bombs giving public multipliers 2 and 4 respectively.
 Triplets are bombs.
 There is also a double for a condition known as 'spring' (春天) which may perhaps be when a player has not managed to play any cards, or maybe when no one other than the winner has played an cards.

 https://m.91y.com/help/guize/340.html - description with multipliers of 2 for a triplet bomb, 4 for a hydrogen bomb and 8 for a double joker bomb.
 As well as 'spring' there is a condition 'haochun' (豪春) which brings a multiple of 8, but we have not been able to understand what this is.

-http://ttrek.net/干瞪眼、五十k、变色龙- brief descriptions of three games: Gan Deng Yan is the first.
+http://ttrek.net/干瞪眼、五十k、变色龙- archive copy of brief descriptions of three games: Gan Deng Yan is the first.
 Triplets are not bombs; sequences are limited to at most three ranks.